Kernel Methods for the Approximation of Nonlinear Systems: Introduction

-The approach we propose begins by constructing empirical estimates of the observability and controllability Gramians in a high (or possibly infinite) dimensional feature space.
-The Gramians are simultaneously diagonalized in order to identify directions which, in the feature space, are both the most observable and the most controllable.
-The assumption that a nonlinear system behaves linearly when lifted to a feature space is far more reasonable than assuming linearity in the original space, and then carrying out the linear theory hoping for the best.
-Working in the high dimensional feature space allows one to perform linear operations on a representation of the system's state and output which can capture strong nonlinearities.
-Therefore a system which is not model reducible using existing methods, may become reducible when mapped into such a nonlinear feature space.
+The assumption that it is possible to apply the method of linear balancing to a nonlinear system when lifted to a RKHS is far more reasonable than applying the linear theory in the original space hoping for the best.
+Working in the high dimensional RKHS allows one to perform linear operations on a representation of the system's state and output which can capture strong nonlinearities.
+Moreover, working in an RKHS readily include linear spaces\footnote{When using the embedding $\Phi: x \mapsto x$ and kernel $k(x,y)=\langle x,y \rangle$, cf. Appendix A for meaning of these objects.} and, therefore, our approach not only covers existing Linear Theory but also extends the range of available spaces where it is reasonable to assume that one will obtain better results when dealing with a nonlinear problem.
+Therefore, a system for which existing model reduction methods fail, may be approximated by a lower dimensional system when mapped into a RKHS.
 This situation closely parallels the problem of linear separability in data classification: A dataset which is not linearly separable might be easily separated when mapped into a nonlinear feature space.
 The decision boundary is linear in this feature space, but is nonlinear in the original data space.
+Essentially, we are proposing to apply linear methods to nonlinear systems once mapped into a high (possibly infinite-dimensional) Hilbert space\footnote{Let us note here that it is important to choose the right RKHS in order to perform this sort of computations.
+In our work, we used existing Universal Kernels such as the Gaussian or polynomial kernels (cf. Proposition \ref{prop1}) but, in general, properly choosing the right RKHS is an open problem even in classical Learning Theory. }.

-Nonlinear reduction of the state space already opens the door to the design of simpler controllers, but is only half of the picture.
+Nonlinear reduction of the state space already allows to the design of simpler controllers, but is only half of the picture.
 One would also like to be able to write a closed, reduced dynamical system whose input-output behavior closely captures that of the original system.
 This problem is the focus of the second half of our paper, where we again exploit helpful properties of RKHS in order to provide such a closed system.